aminiok1/lamp-alveo/README.md

 # Folder Structure
     .
-    ├── data                # Sample data for training and quantization ├── models              # Pre-trained models, weight values for custom kernel ├── scripts             # Scripts for generating the compiled model for DPU and evalution ├── src
+    ├── models              # Pre-trained models, weight values for custom kernel ├── scripts             # Scripts for generating the compiled model for DPU and evalution ├── src